Deploy agents to Microsoft Teams and Copilot

 Deploy to Teams

-After the agent package is prepared (this takes 1-2 minutes), you have two options:
+After the agent package is prepared (this takes 1-2 minutes), you can deploy it to Teams:

 -